-Integrated Testing and Engineering Company of San Antonio (InTEC) has completed a subsurface exploration and pavement thickness evaluation report at the above referenced project site.
-The results of the exploration are presented in this report.
+Integrated Testing and Engineering Company of San Antonio (InTEC) completed a subsurface exploration and pavement thickness evaluation report (InTEC Project No. S211240-P dated September 10, 2021) at the above referenced project site.
+As requested, additional field investigations were performed at the street extension.
+The results with additional exploration are presented in this revised report.